 If the second home was held for investment purposes, a loss on the sale would be deductible, so an adjustment would not be necessary.
 The sale of a second home held for investment can be entered using the steps above.

-If the second home was used for rental purposes, or if you previously claimed depreciation on the property, the sale would be reported on IRS Form 4797 Sales of Business Property.
-The sale of a second home used for rental purposes would be entered in the TaxAct program within the applicable section of the Q&A (Schedule C, Schedule E, or Schedule F).
-See IRS Publication 527 Residential Rental Property for additional information.
+If the second home was used for rental purposes, or if you previously claimed depreciation on the property, the sale would be reported on Form 4797 Sales of Business Property.
+To access Form 4797 in the TaxAct program, go to our Form 4797 - Sale of Business Property Sale of Asset Entry into Program FAQ.
+The sale of a second home used for rental purposes needs to be reported on Schedule C, Schedule E, or Schedule F, depending on which one applies to you.